OneOverCosine/Engineering_84_business_week/python_questions.md

 ``Cat`` is a class that has the value ``fur = True``. ``Sphinx`` (a breed of cat and therefore a child of the ``Cat`` class) would have ``fur = False``, as these cats are hairless.

 ## What are the benefits of OOP?
+Saves time and reduces the amount of code that needs to be written

 ## Best use case